SapientTechnologies/SapientBusiness-Docs/en/development/digital_identity.md

 ## What is the purpose of a Digital Identity?

-Developing and managing your Digital Identity. is very much a public relations function.
+Developing and managing your Digital Identity is very much a public relations function.
 You do not want your brand to have a consumer facing online presence that is disparate across various channels and/or out of your simply business’s control or influence.
-Creating a cohesive Digital Identity. requires strategic planning and forethought.
+Creating a cohesive Digital Identity requires strategic planning and forethought.

 ## Digital Identity with Sapient